Mammoth Cave National Park

-The park was established as a national park on July 1, 1941, after oft-contentious eminent-domain proceedings whose consequences still affect the region.
+The park was established as a national park on July 1, 1941, after oft-contentious eminent domain proceedings whose consequences still affect the region.
 It was named a World Heritage Site on October 27, 1981; an international Biosphere Reserve on September 26, 1990; and an International Dark Sky Park on October 28, 2021.

-Park purpose
+Mission

-As stated in the foundation document:
+The park's mission is stated in its foundation document:

 Geology

 Mammoth Cave developed in thick Mississippian-aged limestone strata capped by a layer of sandstone, which has made the system remarkably stable.
 It is known to include more than 426 mi of passageway.
-New discoveries and connections add several miles to this figure each year.
-Mammoth Cave National Park was established to preserve the cave system.
+New discoveries and connections add several miles/kilometers to this figure each year.

 The upper sandstone member is known as the Big Clifty Sandstone.
 Thin, sparse layers of limestone interspersed within the sandstone give rise to an epikarstic zone, in which tiny conduits (cave passages too small to enter) are dissolved by the natural acidity of groundwater.
 The epikarstic zone concentrates local flows of runoff into high-elevation springs which emerge at the edges of ridges.
-The resurgent water from these springs typically flows briefly on the surface before sinking underground again at elevation of the contact between the sandstone caprock and the underlying massive limestones.
+The resurgent water from these springs typically flows briefly on the surface before sinking underground again at the elevation of contact between the sandstone caprock and the underlying massive limestones.
 It is in these underlying massive limestone layers that the human-explorable caves of the region have naturally developed.

 The limestone layers of the stratigraphic column beneath the Big Clifty, in increasing order of depth below the ridgetops, are the Girkin Formation, the Ste.
 Genevieve Limestone, and the St. Louis Limestone.
-For example, the large Main Cave passage seen on the Historic Tour is located at the bottom of the Girkin and the top of the Ste.
+The large Main Cave passage seen on the Historic Tour is located at the bottom of the Girkin and the top of the Ste.
 Genevieve Formation.